bergeronmatt/babysitter-kata/README.md

 - This app was built using ReactJS and was initialized with npx create-react-app
 - React documentation can be found <a href='https://reactjs.org/'>here</a>

+### Jest
+- This is a react testing package used to test a variety of ReactJS code from components to classes to functions
+- This was chosen for its simplicity of use and execution, and ability to work with a wide variety of JS libraries if needed
+- Documentation on Jest can be found <a href="https://jestjs.io/docs/getting-started">here</a>

 ### LESS
 - This app uses LESS-CSS as a pre-processor for styling, as it is simple and easy to set up and organize styling files
 - I prefer LESS to SCSS as I find it much more intuitive when importing files, creating mixins and variables, and faster processing.